rweather/vz200-restoration/README.md

 that I got off eBay.
 The VZ200 is a rebadged VTech Laser 200, which was sold in Australia from 1983 onwards.

+The eBay seller Ben had this to say about the unit: "It was an op-shop pickup from my Nan and had been in storage in a plastic container for who knows how long.
+As it did not have any leads I never tested it.
+Please let me know if it works when you test it."

 ## Technical specifications

 * Z80A 8-bit CPU, running at 3.58MHz.